gr82morozr/codereview/README.md

  *        The total count of matching child nodes.
  *
  *     3. ChildConcatedTypes:
+ *        A concatenated string of the full paths (each path is a series of type names
- *        A concatenated string of matching child types, joined by the OutputDelimiter.
+ *        separated by "/") for matching child nodes, joined by the OutputDelimiter.
  *
  *     4. ChildConcatedValues:
  *        A concatenated string of matching child values, joined by the OutputDelimiter.